 The term ‘spa break’ covers a multitude of experiences.
 From time to yourself to time with a partner, time with friends, to time with a parent.
-It can be a time for healing and restoration, or celebration and indulgence, and every place you go, every package you choose and every treatment you have can help you make the most of who you are with and why you have chosen to go on a spa break.
-Variety is most definitely the spice of spa life, and while there are abundant ways to enjoy any number of spa experiences, here are a few top tips on the best ways to enjoy a spa break with others…
+It can be a time for healing and restoration, or celebration and indulgence.
+Every place you go, every package you choose and every spa treatment you have can help you make the most of the experience.
+Variety is most definitely the spice of spa life, and while there are abundant ways to enjoy spa experiences, here are a few top tips on the best ways to enjoy a spa break with others, whether it be a group of friends or your partner …

 The Spa at Carden is a real treat for such occasions.
 Having updated their facilities in 2019, they now have a veritable theme part of experiences in a two-storey building with a wide range of pools and thermal facilities, all accompanied by a 2,500 square metre spa garden.
 It even has its own Champagne bar in partnership with Bollinger, and an exquisite hotel if you choose to stay overnight.